ValdemarGr/gql/website/docs/schema/resolvers.md

 The first time the interpreter sees a `StreamResolver`, it will await the first element and subscribe the rest of the stream to a background queue.

 :::info
-When a `StreamResolver` is interpreted during a query or mutation operation, no "background fiber" is spawned such that only the head element is respected.
+When a `StreamResolver` is interpreted during a query or mutation operation, only the head element is respected.
 :::
 :::note
 Technically, a `StreamResolver` with one element can perform the same task as an `EffectResolver` by creating a single-element stream.